Greenworks Pro 60V Battery-Powered 16-Inch Chainsaw Review

 Greenworks 60V Chainsaw CS60L212

-With a battery, this chainsaw weighs 9.3 pounds and a 2.5Ah battery brings that up to about 12.5 pounds.
-Compared to its peers, it does a decent job in the balance category.
+With a battery, this chainsaw weighs 9.3 pounds, and a 2.5Ah battery brings that up to about 12.5 pounds.
+It does a decent job in the balance category compared to its peers.
 A lot of it depends on what battery you use since the 2.5Ah pack drops some weight.
 We primarily used a 5.0Ah and didn’t feel things were terribly out of whack, though it definitely shifts the weight back.
 The important thing is how well you’re able to guide the saw through your cut, and we didn’t feel like we had to fight the saw’s weight at all.

-There’s some debate ion our team about the handle size.
+There’s some debate on our team about the handle size.
 Guys with bigger hands might feel they’re too skinny.
-I have medium-size hands and didn’t find it an issue, but I can definitely see how the gorilla in our office takes exception.
+I have medium-sized hands and didn’t find it an issue, but I can definitely see how the gorilla in our office takes exception.
 As a chainsaw that targets homeowners, I think it strikes a fair balance.

 Additional Highlights